 For example:

 There have been several times in the past when I’ve had to deal with unsatisfied customers, which can be stressful.
-To avoid feeling anxious, I focus on finding solutions rather than getting impatient or defensive.
+To avoid feeling anxious, I focus on finding solutions rather than getting defensive.
 By listening to their complaints and communicating empathetically with people, I’m happy to be able to de-escalate situations without causing them or myself more stress.

 Preparing for tough interview questions is key to making a great impression on the hiring manager.
 Not only are you likely to feel more comfortable and confident, you’ll also be able to provide well-thought-out responses to difficult questions.
 Whether you’re highlighting your skills or providing real-life examples of your competencies, by following these tips for tricky interview questions you’ll be well on your way to landing your next job.